-Detroit Fire Fighters Ass'n v Detroit, 482 Mich 18; 753 NW2d 579 (2008).
+DFFA v Detroit, 482 Mich 18; 753 NW2d 579 (2008).
 Issue was whether Circuit Court properly issued preliminary injunction to prevent implementation of City's layoff plan.
-Union contended plan violated "status quo" provision, MCL 423.243, of Michigan Compulsory Arbitration of Labor Disputes for Police and Fire Departments Act, MCL 423.231 et seq, by jeopardizing firefighters' safety.
-Circuit Court must conclude employer's plan is so "inextricably intertwined with safety" that its implementation would alter status quo by altering this employment condition.
+Union contended plan violated status quo provision, MCL 423.243, of Compulsory Arbitration of Labor Disputes for Police and Fire Departments Act, MCL 423.231 et seg, by jeopardizing firefighters' safety.
+Circuit Court must conclude plan is so inextricably intertwined with safety that its implementation would alter status quo by altering this condition.
 Circuit Court found issues of fact whether layoffs would impact on safety which is mandatory subject of bargaining.
 COA, 271 Mich App 457 (2006), affirmed Circuit Court.
 Supreme Court held injunction erroneously entered.
 Whether layoff plan jeopardized safety requires scrutiny of plan and finding that plan is inextricably intertwined with safety such that it would have significant impact on safety.
 Circuit Court erred when it issued preliminary injunction.
 Circuit Court, in effect, issued permanent injunction where underlying merits of alleged status quo violation would never be resolved.
-Supreme Court held, when safety claim is alleged, employer's challenged action alters status quo during pendency of Act 312 arbitration only if action is so "inextricably intertwined with safety" that action would alter "condition of employment."
+Supreme Court held, when safety claim is alleged, employer's challenged action alters status quo during pendency of Act 312 arbitration only if action is so inextricably intertwined with safety that action would alter condition of employment.